lucasastorian/sec2md/README.md

 ## The Problem

-SEC filings are a nightmare for LLMs:
+RAG pipelines fail on SEC filings because **standard parsers destroy document structure.**

+When you flatten a 200-page 10-K to plain text, you:

-- ❌ **XBRL tags** pollute the text (`<us-gaap:RevenueFromContractWithCustomerExcludingAssessedTax>`)
+- ❌ **Tables break** — Complex financial statements become misaligned text
-- ❌ **Nested tables** with absolute positioning break standard parsers
-- ❌ **Inline CSS** and presentational HTML obscure semantic structure
-- ❌ **200+ page documents** with no clear section boundaries

-Standard HTML-to-text converters produce garbage.
-Your RAG pipeline deserves better.
+- ❌ **Pages are lost** — Can't cite sources or trace answers back
+- ❌ **Sections merge** — Risk Factors and MD&A become indistinguishable
+- ❌ **Formatting is stripped** — Headers, bolds, lists (LLM reasoning cues) gone
+- ❌ **Retrieval fails** — Chunks without structure return wrong context

+Your RAG system is only as good as your data.
+Garbage in, garbage out.

 ## The Solution